lintcut/xworkspace/README.md

 ## Why ##

 On Windows, it is not easy to manage projects, especially if developers want to have a development environment that has unified settings and is easy to use and expand.
-I experienced a lot of difficulties in my development life which makes me try to find an easy way to set up a unified development environment and comes to this project - **`xworkspace`**.
+I experienced a lot of difficulties in my development life which makes me try to find an easy way to set up a unified development environment and come to this project - **`xworkspace`**.

 ## What xworkspace does ##

 **`xworkspace`** is a development environment for Windows developers.
 It has the following features:

-- Integrate with git-bash.
+- Integrating with git-bash.
-- Use GNU make to build all projects.
+- Using GNU make to build all projects.
-- Provides scripts to build several popular 3rd party libraries.
+- Providing scripts to build several popular 3rd party libraries.
 - Easy to use.
 - Easy to expand.
 - Consistent on different dev-machines.